classcentral/team-timezone/README.md

 [![Version](https://img.shields.io/npm/v/@classcentral/team-timezone.svg)](https://www.npmjs.org/package/@classcentral/team-timezone)

 The Class Central Team Timezone package allows you to install a simple timezone management tool for distributed teams.
-It can be installed and used however you wish (e.g. private and for internal use or publicly).
+It can be installed and used however you wish.

+Please note, that this is currently an alpha pre-release.

 ## Installation